kimjammer/Scouting/README.md

 time on the admin side.
 Svelte custom events are fired to move information from a child to parent component, like when the time controller emits the matchOver event to the parent admin.svelte, so it can send the socket.io messages.

+EventComponents are buttons and things that directly add information (events) to the timeline.
+StateComponents change the current state of the game, so that EventComponents can react accordingly.
+For example, There might be a EventComponent Goal Counter Button, but it can register high or low goal depending on the toggleable gamestate set by a StateComponent button.

 ## License

 This is open-source software shared under the MIT License.
 You may freely use, modify, and distribute it,